-Theme for the Week July 20th-24th Man on the Moon
+Theme for the Week - Man On The Moon

 Number of the Week: 11 - When you show your child anything say "11 apples".
 Your child might know how to count to 10 so 11 is good to introduce as what comes next.
 Write the number 11 on paper.
 Show them 11 things at a time and count them - "one" "two" "three" etc - so your child gets used to the pattern.